soroushesnaashari/ARES-Mini/README.md

 <br>

 ### Deployment
-This project is designed to run on Hugging Face Spaces using Docker.
+This project is designed to run on Hugging Face Spaces using Docker.<br>
 The API key should be added as a Space Secret instead of uploading it to GitHub.

 <br>

 ### Author
-**Mohammad Soroush Esnaashari**
+Mohammad Soroush Esnaashari